Beware Of The Rum Donkey

 KTNV reported that a patron at the bar of Ramsay’s restaurant was on fire according to Vital Vegas on Twitter.

-“May not hear this elsewhere, but customer at Hell’s Kitchen at Caesars reports someone at bar was just “engulfed in flames.”
+“May not hear this elsewhere, but customer at Hell’s Kitchen at Caesars reports someone at bar was just ‘engulfed in flames.’
 EMT on-site.”

-Jennifer Forkish, a rep with Caesars Entertainment released a statement about the event that took place at Gordon Ramsay’s Hell’s Kitchen on The Strip.
+Jennifer Forkish, a rep with Caesars Entertainment, released a statement about the event that took place at Gordon Ramsay’s Hell’s Kitchen on The Strip.

 Two people were rushed to the hospital after they were injured by a flaming drink at Gordon Ramsay's restaurant in Las Vegas. https://t.co/xFg9agDNdh pic.twitter.com/NrVDyU9gZW